 General Model Library

 The General Model Library comes standard with all Thermo-Calc installations.
-It includes seven models to help users quickly set up some of the more common calculations using the Property Model Calculator:
+It includes several models to help users quickly set up some of the more common calculations using the Property Model Calculator:

-Coarsening Model - calculates the coarsening rate coefficient K (m3/s) of a spherical precipitate phase in a matrix phase.
+Coarsening Model - calculates the coarsening rate coefficient K (m3/s) of one or several spherical precipitate phases in a matrix phase.

 Phase Transitional Model - calculates the point when a new phase may form by varying set conditions.
 The model is useful to determine melting temperature, boiling temperature, or solubility limits.
 It returns the phase transformation temperature, or composition, depending on the varied condition.